Saucony’s Triumph 24 Debuts With Enhanced Comfort Tech

 The all-new model debuts in two colourways, however it’s the brand’s incrediLUX foam that really takes the lead on this release.
-Made with A-TPU, a chemically engineered compound often used premium in sports gear, this refreshed underfoot setup delivers elevate softness at an even lighter weight – resulting in a sick 11% increase in impact absorption – while trimming 0.4 oz from the total build, making it ideal for runners who prioritise long-lasting comfort across runs and easy shakeouts alike.
+Made with A-TPU, a chemically engineered compound used in premium sports shoes, this refreshed underfoot setup provides elevated softness.
+The move results in an 11 per cent increase in impact absorption – while also becoming lighter in the process, making it ideal for runners who prioritise comfort and easy shakeouts.

-The design also keeps things fairly simple – unlike the race-ready Endorphin Pro 5 and its shiny Minted NY colab – with a rebuilt upper that combines breathable mesh with a padded ankle collar and tongue, designed to keep the foot comfortably locked in place over longer distances.
-Underfoot, an XT-900 carbon rubber outsole delivers improved traction across a range of road surfaces.
+The design itself keeps things fairly simple, with a rebuilt upper that combines breathable mesh with a padded ankle collar and tongue, designed to keep the foot comfortably locked in place over longer distances.
+Finally, an XT-900 carbon rubber outsole delivers improved traction across a range of road surfaces.

 ‘The Triumph has always been our benchmark for premium neutral cushioning, and incrediLUX allowed us to raise that standard,’ says Brian Moore, Saucony’s chief product officer.
 ‘The new A-TPU foam provides even more comfort and shock absorption in an even lighter package, giving people a more effortless, luxurious experience over long runs and daily training alike.’